s-biswari/stock-market-analyzer/README.md

 - **Customizable Analytics:** Calculates moving averages, volatility, EMA, RSI and simulates a simple moving average trading strategy.
 All analytics periods are user-configurable per request.
 - **Historical Data Range Selection:** Analyze stock data for a custom date range using `startDate` and `endDate` in your request.
 - **Robust Error Handling:** Gracefully manages API rate limits, network errors, and invalid symbols.
-- **Flexible Output:** Results can be returned as JSON, or exported as CSV or Excel (XLSX) files for further analysis or reporting.
+- **Flexible Output:** Results can be returned as JSON, or exported as CSV, Excel (XLSX), or PDF files for further analysis or reporting.
 - **Interactive API Documentation:** Integrated Swagger UI (OpenAPI) for easy exploration and testing of all endpoints.
 - **Modern Java & Spring Boot:** Built with Java 17 and Spring Boot 3.x for maximum compatibility and maintainability.